moustafaatef74/mumshad-k8s/06-Security/README.md

 ## TLS Certificates

-A certificate is used to gurantee trust between 2 parties during a transaction, TLS ensures that the communication is secrue and the server is who it says it is
+A certificate is used to guarantee trust between 2 parties during a transaction, TLS ensures that the communication is secure and the server is who it says it is

-The problem with symemetric encryption is that the key used to encrypt data is sent along to the server, so the attack might be able to get the key to the data.
+The problem with symmetric encryption is that the key used to encrypt data is sent along to the server, so the attack might be able to get the key to the data.

 ## TLS in K8s